craftercms/docs/source/by-role/system-admin/installation.rst

    **On Debian-based Linux distros:**

    - For Ubuntu 24.04 and later versions, ``libncurses5`` was removed starting in version 24.04.
-To install ``libncurses5``, we need to add the ``focal-security`` distribution main and universe repository to the sources list before installing by running the following commands:
+To install ``libncurses5``, we need to add the ``focal-security`` distribution main and universe repository to the sources list before installing.
+     This will bring the 22.04 APT repository to 24.04 and will then allow us to install ``libncurses5`` within the system.

+     Before following the commands below, check if ``ubuntu-focal-sources.list`` exists under ``/etc/apt/sources.list.d``.
+     If the file does not exist, create the file first, then run the commands below to install ``libncurses5``

      .. code-block:: bash